ErikVerheul/OneBacklog/README.md

 Circular dependencies are not allowed; The tool should enforce this also.

 NOT IN MVP: <b>Automatic update of multi user updates</b><br />
-When more users work on the backlog of the same product the client presentation is updated automatically of changes made by other users.
+When more users work on the backlog of the same product the client presentation is updated automatically (no screen refresh needed) of changes made by other users.

 <b>Role based authorization:</b><br />
-The super admin has all privileges.
-The product admins have all privileges for their product(s).
+The server admin has the privileges as set by CouchDB.
+The product admins have all privileges for their product(s) like user assignment.
+Product owners have the rights to change priorities for their products.
+A superPO has admin rights for all products and can create new products.
-Developers can create new Pbi's for their product(s) but not change priorities in the backlog.
+Developers can create new pbi's for their product(s) but not change priorities in the backlog.
 Viewers can only read the information of the products assigned to them.

 <b>Non functional requirements:</b>